rotate your phone

 NOBLE GEO HOUSE

 This renovation project involves a second-hand house located in a village about 10 years old.
-This housing project stands out from other similar
+Unlike many similar developments, this housing project emphasizes greenery

-Expansion 3: Additional Room, Connected to the common area, Expansion 3 is a flexible space prepared to serve as a bedroom in the future.
-A staircase
+Connected to the common area, this flexible space is prepared to serve as a bedroom in the future.
+A staircase rising from the patio features a large window framing views of

-Exterior Design, In the exterior design, the simplicity of the original structure was maintained.
-The designer chose to trim the roof’s eaves to align with the
+The renovation preserved the simplicity of the original structure while introducing subtle modern refinements.
+The roof’s eaves were trimmed to align with the wall plane,

-wall line and removed the balcony railings to emphasize the geometric form.
-The bedroom extension was placed in an unused area, which was divided to
+and balcony railings were removed to emphasize the geometric form.
+A new bedroom extension was placed in an underutilized area, which was divided to create a private garden.

 Architect: Narucha Kuwattanapasiri